Þorgils gjallandi: Writing career

-Þorgils gjallandi was one of the most determined personalities in Icelandic literature; he was a simple farmer and entirely self-taught in the craft of writing.
-His early writings can be found in the Mývatn-area rural newspapers of the 1880s and 1890s.
+Þorgils gjallandi was one of the most determined personalities in Icelandic literature, while essentially a simple farmer and entirely self-taught in the craft of writing.
+His early writings can be found in newsletters distributed in the Mývatn area in the 1880s and 1890s.

-His protagonists, motivated not by moral purity but by carnal needs, impelled by nature and their circumstances, seek love not in eternal ideals but in an expansive passion that is at one and the same time profligate and guileless, which he conceived of as the nature of mankind.
+His protagonists, motivated not by moral purity but by carnal needs, impelled by nature and their circumstances, seek love not through eternal ideals but through an expansive passion that is simultaneously profligate and guileless, this being his conception of human nature.

-Thorgils's love stories are also tragedies, because his characters cannot be in a state of nature and live together under conditions that require self-denial and social inhibition.
-The foremost reason, from his point of view, is that with its moral rules the community has terrified man, transforming us from vigorous and powerful animals, steered by our natural desires, into revolting beasts, cunning and duplicitous.
+Þorgils's love stories are also tragedies, because his characters are presented as being removed from their natural state and living together under conditions that require self-denial and social inhibition.
+His main argument is that with its moral rules society has terrified humankind, transforming us from vigorous and powerful animals, steered by our natural desires, into revolting beasts, cunning and duplicitous.

-Thorgils's collection Ofan úr sveitum ("Above the countryside") was published in 1892.
-Until that time, he had had to keep hidden his most radical, realistic stories, which represented for most people in the country a major stumbling block to his acceptance.
-In 1902 the novel Upp við Fossa ("Up to the waterfall") came out, but as before it did not appeal to the tastes of his readership.
+Thorgils's collection Ofan úr sveitum ("Tales from the Country") was published in 1892.
+Until that time, he had had to keep hidden his most radical, realistic stories, which represented for most people in Iceland a major stumbling block to his acceptance.
+In 1902 the novel Upp við fossa ("By the Waterfalls") came out, but likewise failed to appeal to the tastes of his readership.

-Although some critics regarded his writing as destructive and unsuitable for homes with children and young people, it was not ordained that he should retreat to obscurity; after all, since 1893 he had written several animal stories that the public could easily appreciate.
-In 1910 he published a selection of these stories under the name Dýrasögur 1 ("Animal Stories 1").
+Although some critics regarded his writing as destructive and unsuitable for homes with children and young people, he was not destined to retreat to obscurity.
+After all, since 1893 he had written several animal stories easily appreciated by the public.
+In 1910 he published a selection of these stories in book form under the title Dýrasögur 1 ("Animal Stories 1").

 In addition to these works, he wrote many other stories and articles and lectured on various topics.